redox-os/rfcs/text/0000-userspace-signals.md

 The kernel will set the corresponding pending bit, followed by reading the masked and pending bit (directly via the physaddr of the provided page).
-If both are set simultaneously, the signal will be delivered.
+If pending is set while masked is not, the signal will be delivered.

 ### Delivery